Hazoomo/MovieApp/README.md

   - Response+ObjectMapper.swift : To Mapple my response from services and put them inside Models Folder (MoviesList for popular movies service - MoviesDetail for movie detail service - MovieVideos for movie videos service )

 #### 3- ViewController Folder :
-we have two ViewController MovieCatalog  , MovieDetail
+we have two ViewControllers MovieCatalog  , MovieDetail
   - MovieCatalog Folder :
     - MoviesListVC : is a view controller of movie catalog
     - MovieCell Folder : is a customized cell for movie catalog tableview